miestasmia/Perdyshot/README.md

 * Improve corner rounding (proper anti-aliasing?)
 * GUI
 * Add support for disabling Elementary OS hacks to add support for other distros (the hacks are the only thing preventing it from working properly on Arch, fx)
+* Add support for custom shadows
+* Add support for better naming of screenshots
+* Add screenshot name to config